Best Men’s Hiking Underwear of 2019

 For the most part, there are two possible choices when it comes to materials for hiking underwear.
 The first is merino wool, a natural fiber.
 The second is synthetic fibers, primarily nylon or polyester.

 Both merino and synthetic materials have pros and cons.
-If you are interested in reading about them in more detail, then check out our article Merino vs Synthetic: The Baselayer Wars.
+If you are interested in reading about them in more detail, then check out our article on which baselayer material is best.

 In brief though, both have great moisture-wicking properties, are quick drying, and will keep you insulated when wet.